walterpcasas/walterpcasas.github.io/_teaching/2023-deepLearningNLP-utec.md

 location: "Online"
 ---

-This course comprehensively introduces natural language processing (NLP) using deep learning techniques.
-Through hands-on exercises and practical examples, students will explore word embedding, text embedding, recurrent neural networks (RNNs), LSTM, GRU, and network families like BERT.
-The course emphasizes using Python and the Keras library for implementing and applying NLP models.
-By the end of the course, students will have the knowledge and skills to utilize deep learning for NLP tasks effectively.
+This course provides a comprehensive introduction to Natural Language Processing (NLP) using advanced Deep Learning techniques.
+Students will engage with practical exercises in Python and Keras, exploring key concepts like Word and Text Embeddings, Recurrent Neural Networks (RNNs), LSTM, GRU, and Transformer models such as BERT.

 <!--
 Resources